Daniel Carlson: Oakland / Las Vegas Raiders

+2018 season

 Carlson was signed by the Oakland Raiders on October 23, 2018, after the team released fellow rookie kicker Matt McCrane.
 In his Raiders' debut in Week 8, Carlson converted all four extra point attempts during a 42–28 loss to the Indianapolis Colts.
 Three weeks later, Carlson made two extra points and three field goals, including a 35-yard game winner as time expired, in a narrow 23–21 victory over the Arizona Cardinals, earning him AFC Special Teams Player of the Week honors.
 Carlson went on to convert 94% of his field goal attempts for the Raiders in 2018, setting a new team record.